 Garages and Permanent Outbuildings

 Repair Category 2

-Notes The roof is clad with a material which is known to have a limited lifespan.
+Notes General deterioration is noted to the outbuilding.
+Regular maintenance should be anticipated.
+The flat roof is clad with a material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
 A roofing contractor can advise further.
-Regular maintenance should be anticipated for the garage.
+I am advised by the Seller that the roof has been replaced and this should be confirmed.